Where your notes live

 - Plaintext paths or filenames

-- Your password or any password-derived key
+- Your sync password or any password-derived key

 - Your master key or any per-file key

-The crypto stack
+The sync crypto stack

 - KDF

-- Argon2id, m=64 MiB, t=3, p=4.
+- Argon2id, m=64 MiB, t=3, p=4 over your sync password.
 Output is a key-encryption-key (KEK).

 - Master key (MK)